Using Hypothesis in your Canvas course

 Note: This process will change the sharing permission of the selected OneDrive file to allow the PDF to be shown to anyone viewing the assignment.
 For more information please see our document about using Hypothesis with OneDrive.

-4. Indicate if this will be a group assignment
+5. Indicate if this will be a group assignment:

-We recommend checking the “Load In A New Tab” option.
-This will allow for a better reading experience for students, especially those who magnify the contents of their screen for accessibility purposes.
+We recommend checking the “Load In A New Tab” option for a better reading experience.
 Click the Select button.

-6. Edit the Assignment name, instructions, due dates, and any other settings you wish to change
+7. Edit the Assignment name, instructions, due dates, and other settings:

 Scroll down and click 'Save', or 'Save & Publish'.